Mark Twain American Voice in Literature Award

 Novels and short-story collections will both be accepted.
 Self-published works will not be accepted.

 The judges for the competition will be a panel of distinguished scholars and authors.
-Judging will continue several months into each year before the finalists are named.
-The Mark Twain House & Museum announces finalists in early summer, announces winner in early fall, with an award ceremony to be held in the fall.
+Winners will be announced in the spring, with an awards ceremony at The Mark Twain House & Museum in mid-May.